-Regulators: Illinois doctor’s pill mill supplied 11 states
+Regulators: Ill. doctor’s pill mill supplied 11 states

 Chicago — Illinois regulators have yanked a doctor’s license for running a cash-only pill mill and prescribing vast amounts of fentanyl and other addictive painkillers to patients in 11 states.